Published: December 24, 2016 • 4 min read

 My strategy for finding them was, however, flawed.
 Starting off with a survey (Seven More Languages in Seven Weeks) was great.
 But Clojure, Go, and React are massive, unrelated subjects.
 That I could learn even two of these (whatever that means), let alone all three, in a year, is laughable to me now.
 Picking Elixir and giving it my attention was crucial.

 I submitted my first CFP this year, to Windy City Rails 2016.
-Even after some crazy life experiences, pressing 'submit' on that form was difficult.
-This fits into my mental model that if something makes me nervous, it's worth doing.
+Pressing submit on that form was difficult.
+This fits into my mental model that if something makes me nervous, it’s worth doing.

 Twelve CFPs is a specific goal because it is asking me to do just one thing— submit twelve talk ideas.
 It is measurable, because there’s a number.
 It’s attainable because all I have to do is fill out a form.
 It’s realistic, as I’ve already submitted two CFPs in 2016.
 And it’s timely.